About Expertise AI & Controllers Perspectives Handbooks Connect

 The Agentic Controller

-A dedicated site exploring AI, automation, and the future of the controller function in depth — frameworks, analysis, and practitioner perspective on where this is actually heading.
+A dedicated site exploring AI, automation, and the future of the controller function in depth — the full Signature Test thesis, five interactive tools including a workflow triage engine and control maturity diagnostic, nine articles, and a practitioner's honest take on where this is actually heading.

 Visit theagenticcontroller.com